Enduring Unrequited Love

 When the relationship you long for requires more than reasonable patience, you may need to move on.
 Make new friends but be careful of rebound partners that fail to address your true emotional needs.

 Redirect your affection towards helping others.
 The Bible says there is more happiness in giving than receiving.
-Involve yourself with volunteer or philanthropic activities.
+Involve yourself in volunteer or philanthropic activities.
 List your positive qualities and learn to love yourself.